pooyavahidi/examples/ai/feature_engineering.md

 - $x_5$ is the new feature (population to schools ratio)

 > Creating new features relies on domain knowledge, intuition, and experimentation to identify **meaningful** relationships or interactions between features that can enhance the model's predictive power.

+Other Examples:
+- **Geographical Features**: You may have coordinates (latitude, longitude) in your dataset, which can be used to create new features like distance to key locations (e.g., city center, landmark, etc) and replace this new feature with the original coordinates in the dataset.

 ## Feature Dimensionality